Tuesday, 31 July 2012

 Winning with Chocolate Cake

 Grandma used to win prizes for her baking and her recipes.
-Her Victoria Sandwich was a serial winner and she was so proud to win 5s when her Treacle Pudding was published in the local press.
+Her Victoria Sandwich was a serial winner.
 Baking competitions are certainly making home baking popular again and the Great British Bake Off or #GBBO has made a huge contribution to this.

 Meanwhile I'm loving sharing Grandma's recipes and collecting more to build the Recipes section of Grandma's Blog.
 So #keepbakingalive and everyone's a winner!
 What's your bake this week?